 - Thin or duplicate content

-However, before you press the delete button, you should consider whether this piece of content can be repurposed or updated—time and resources were devoted to creating it in the first place, after all.
-In some cases, sourcing some new information, adding several quality links, or perhaps a new section or two can work wonders.
+However, before you press the delete button, you should consider whether this piece of content can be repurposed or updated.
+In some cases, sourcing new information, adding several high-quality links, or adding a new section or two can work wonders.

-If not, it’s probably time to kiss your low-performing content goodbye!
+If not, it’s probably time to send your underperforming content to the compost heap!